playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 The perception for some is that accessibility is something that can be 1:1 adapted from an existing design.
 This is often untrue.
 You may want to add a "Skip to contents" button that only shows up with tabbing for some sites, while the visual order and tab order might need to be flipped for a better experience for screen-reader users.
 Remember, accessibility is a form of user experience that has to be crafted by hand.
 Each decision has nuance to it, and there are rarely objectives of which experience is better than others.
 Because of this, many companies will have dedicated accessibility specialists alongside their design and engineering teams.

 You also need to make sure to [test your application](#testing) as you would any other part of your app.
+Automation is helpful here, but humans are still critical.
 We'll touch on this more in a future section.

-If anyone is ever advertising to you that your project can be made accessible without any changes to your codebase: they're either lying to you or don't understand accessibility properly.
+If anyone is ever advertising to you that your inaccessible project can be made accessible (or prevent lawsuits) without any changes to your codebase, they're either lying to you or don't understand accessibility.

 ## Assistance is Amicable {#eslint}